materialsmoke/Auto-hotkey-script-programmers/extra-linux/brightnesscontrol/README.md

 ##### Installation:

-it is working on wayland and X11 desktop
+It is working on wayland and X11 desktop

 copy the brightnesscontrol folder into /home/{$USER}